9 common business problems

 Your business is moving along, delivering on its product or service, when its wheels seemingly get stuck on the tracks.
 Perhaps it’s an employee issue or trouble with delivering your product to customers.
-Whatever the problem may be, it has a ripple effect on the rest of your business.
+Whatever the business problem may be, it has a ripple effect on the rest of your business.

 Identifying common business problems

-When determining what issues your company is currently facing, it helps to break your business problems into two sections: current business problems that you can quickly fix, and deeper business problems that require more intensive repair.
+When determining what issues your company is currently facing, it helps to break your business challenges into two sections: current business problems that you can quickly fix, and deeper business problems that require more intensive repair.

 Some examples of current, surface-level problems are: